Recognising outstanding achievement in motorsport

 - Motorsport UK Young Photographer of the Year

-- RSF Motorsport UK Young Driver of the Year
+- Motorsport UK Young Driver of the Year

 - BWRDC Lord Wakefield Trophy (for women in motorsport)